SFPC/sfpc.github.io/participate.md

 <div class="alert alert-success" role="alert">
-We are accepting <a href="https://docs.google.com/forms/d/1jWCoZSoTKwJeMA8yA1m_guUBi1OpsX01EU7OLztDRyU/viewform" class="btn btn-primary btn-lg">Applications</a> through <b>June 15th, 2015</b> for a ten week session to be held in New York City from September 15th - November 25th.
+We are accepting <a href="https://docs.google.com/forms/d/1jWCoZSoTKwJeMA8yA1m_guUBi1OpsX01EU7OLztDRyU/viewform">Applications</a> through <b>June 15th, 2015</b> for a ten week session to be held in New York City from September 15th - November 25th.
 </div>